-Active surveillance does not refer to men with elevated PSA who avoid diagnostic tests by watching their PSA.
-Men with abnormal rectal exams or elevated PSA should be seen by a urologist so that additional diagnostic tests (e.g. imaging, lab tests, MRI-directed biopsy, etc.) can be performed.
+Watchful waiting does not refer to men with elevated PSA levels who avoid diagnostic tests by watching their PSA.
+Men with abnormal rectal exams or elevated PSA should be seen by a urologist so that additional diagnostic tests such as imaging, lab tests or a biopsy can be performed.

-Men with low-risk prostate cancer may be candidates for active surveillance if they meet the following:
+Men with low-risk prostate cancer may be candidates for watchful waiting if they meet the following:

-- Low PSA density of less than 0.15 ng/mL/cc of prostate volume
+- Low PSA density (less than 0.15 ng/mL/cc of prostate volume)

 - Gleason score less than or equal to 6

 About 15 to 20 percent of newly diagnosed men meet the strict criteria for watchful waiting.
 When older, less healthy men are included, at least a third of newly diagnosed men may be appropriate candidates.
 Read about

 Prostate Cancer: Grade and Stage in our Health Library.